ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 72 minutes.
 Finished WDB!
 Started working on basic algorithms- Check Palindrones.

 **Thoughts**: Feeling fantastic that I finished WDB!
 I can totally figure this out!

+### Day 96: May 13th, 2017

+**Today's Progress**: Coded for 40 minutes.
+Solved the Check for Palindromes algorithm on FCC.

+**Thoughts**: The code isn't very pretty but it works!
+I need to review the solutions on the FCC wikia soon.